R3try0/Network_Manipulator/README.md

 - **Windows**: Compiled using Nuitka for optimal performance.
 - **Linux**: Can be run directly without additional compilation for now.

-## Installation
+### Windows
+1. **Download the Executable**:
+   - Go to the **[Releases](https://github.com/R3try0/Network_Manipulator/)** section of the repository.
-- **Windows**: In **Releases** there is a standalone executable
+   - Download the latest standalone executable for Windows.

+2. **Run the Application**:
+   - Locate the downloaded file in your Downloads folder or the specified directory.
+   - Double-click the executable to launch **Network Manipulator**.
+The user-friendly interface will open, allowing you to start using the tool immediately.

+### Linux
+1. **Install Dependencies**:
-- **Linux**:
+   - Open your terminal.
+   - Navigate to the directory where you cloned or downloaded the repository.
+   - Run the following command to install the required Python packages:
+     ```bash
      pip install -r requirements.txt
+     ```

+2. **Launch the Application**:
+   - After the dependencies are installed, execute the following command to start the application:
+     ```bash
      python src.py

-## Usage
-Detailed usage instructions will be added in the future.
+     ```
+   - The graphical user interface will appear, ready for you to explore its features.

+### Additional Notes
+- Ensure you have Python and pip installed on your Linux system before proceeding with the installation.
+- For optimal performance, consider running the application with administrative privileges, especially when performing network scans or MAC address spoofing.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit issues or pull requests.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+You are free to copy, modify, and distribute the code, but please provide appropriate credit to the original author.
+For more details, see the LICENSE file.